-The Custom Functions written in Testsigma should adhere to a specific format for it to be recognized by Testsigma compiler.
+The code written for Custom Functions code in Testsigma should adhere to the following guidelines for it to be recognised by Testsigma compiler:

 - There are a set of prerequisite import statements that are to be included.
 We need to import the WebDriver Class, CustomTestStep Class and TestStepResult Class.

 - There should be at least one Class and a constructor present inside the class.

-- Before each method/procedure in the Custom Function class, we need to provide the @CustomTestStep annotation for the compiler to recognize it.
+- Before each method/procedure in the Custom Function Class, we need to provide the @CustomTestStep annotation for the compiler to recognise it.